Long barrow: Antiquarian and archaeological investigation

-A seminal study of the long barrows authored by the Welsh archaeologist Glyn Daniel was published in 1958 as The Megalith Builders of Western Europe.
+A seminal study of the long barrows authored by Welsh archaeologist Glyn Daniel was published in 1958 as The Megalith Builders of Western Europe.

-In 1950, Daniel stated that about a tenth of known chambered long barrows in Britain had been excavated, while regional field studies helped to list them.
+In 1950, Daniel states that about a tenth of known chambered long barrows in Britain had been excavated, while regional field studies helped to list them.

 Few of the earlier excavations recorded or retained any human remains found in the chamber.

 From the 1960s onward, archaeological research increasingly focused on examining regional groups of long barrows rather than the wider architectural tradition.
-From this decade onward, the meticulous excavation of various long barrows also led to the widespread recognition that long barrows were often multi-phase monuments which had been changed over time.
+The meticulous excavation of various long barrows led to the widespread recognition that long barrows were often multi-phase monuments which had been changed over time.
+Up until the 1970s, archaeologists widely believed that the long barrows of Western Europe were based on Near Eastern models.